Feast of the Holy Family

 Today is the Feast of the Holy Family.
 This feast allows us to renew our vows to our marriage and our family.
 It encourages us to model our lives like Jesus, Mary and Joseph.

 So for this feast day, you should have your whole family help in making a meal.
-Put away your cell phones, blackberries and such.
+Put away your cell phones, tablets, laptops, computers and such.
 Sit down with your family and enjoy a meal together without any distractions.
 Say a prayer dedicating your family to the holy family.
 Also say a prayer for all families in hopes that they too can model themselves after the holy family.

 Easy Chicken and Dumplings

 1 (2 1/2-pound) chicken, cut into 8 pieces

 1 large onion, chopped